pixelcmtd/73Tools/all the research and documentation.md

 except the newest one, which is not finished and called "SADLog.txt".

 # Tha line syntax
-Every line of log is one event in the following format:
+Almost every line of log is one event in the following format:
 ```cs
 $"{dd}.{mm}.{yyyy}	{hh}:{mm}:{ss}	{action} in {caller}	{tokens}	{error}"
 ```